Cushing's syndrome: Exogenous

 The most common cause of Cushing's syndrome is the use of prescribed glucocorticoids to treat other diseases (iatrogenic Cushing's syndrome).
-Glucocorticoids are used in treatment of a variety of disorders, including asthma and rheumatoid arthritis, and also used for immunosuppression after organ transplants.
+Glucocorticoids are used in treatment of a variety of disorders, including asthma and rheumatoid arthritis, and also for immunosuppression after organ transplants.
 Administration of synthetic ACTH is also possible, but ACTH is less often prescribed due to cost and lesser utility.
 Rarely, Cushing's syndrome can also be due to the use of medroxyprogesterone acetate.
 In exogenous Cushing's, the adrenal glands may often gradually atrophy due to lack of stimulation by ACTH, the production of which is suppressed by glucocorticoid medication.
 Abruptly stopping the medication can thus result in acute and potentially life-threatening adrenal insufficiency and the dose must hence be slowly and carefully tapered off to allow internal cortisol production to pick up.
 In some cases, patients never recover sufficient levels of internal production and must continue taking glucocorticoids at physiological doses for life.

 Cushing's syndrome in childhood is especially rare; it usually results from use of glucocorticoid medication.